rmosolgo/graphql-ruby/guides/javascript_client/apollo_subscriptions.md

 import { ApolloClient } from 'apollo-client';
 import { HttpLink } from 'apollo-link-http';
 import { InMemoryCache } from 'apollo-cache-inmemory';
-// Load Pusher and create a client import Pusher from "pusher-js" var pusherClient = new Pusher("your-app-key", { cluster: "us2" })
+// Load Ably and create a client const Ably = require("ably") const ablyClient = new Ably.Realtime("your-app-key")

 // Make the HTTP link which actually sends the queries const httpLink = new HttpLink({